handicraftsman/gogling/README.md

 # Stable Version
 I'll publish first "stable" version after:

 1. Packing it into go-styled package
-3. Adding "Show Error Traceback" feature for pages like "500" (lua only)
+2. Adding "Show Error Traceback" feature for pages like "500" (lua only)
+3. Adding HTTPS